roessland/most-beloved-go-crud-api/README.md

 never used Gin, so I'm trying it out.
 Seems like the only "real" framework for Go APIs, as many people prefer to just use the standard library.
 - PostgreSQL lib: pgx.
 Everyone likes pgx.
+- DB migrations: Atlas.
+I've used golang-migrate before, but Atlas promises a nice declarative way to automatically create migrations.

 ## Features
 - POST /quotes - Add quote